anhnguyendepocen/stat/summary/lecture-intro_to_statistics02.md

 ## Detailed Topics to be covered

-1. Two types of forecasts/predictions that we are interested in
+1. Which type of Prediction is our focus?:
+    * Qualitative vs Quantitative
+    * Prediction: Scientific vs Art
-2. Types of Forecasts: Quantitative vs. Qualitative
+2. Types of Quantitative Forecasts
-3. Quantitative Forecasts (Scientific or Art?)
-  - Data Types
-  - Variable Types
+    * By Data types
+    * By Variable types
-  - Information
+    * By Information
-4. What will determine the accuracy or performance of our forecasts?
+3. What will determine the accuracy or performance of our forecasts?

 ## Reading and Useful Resources